TrevorHD/LTEncroachment/README.md

 # Overview

-A combination of statistical and mechanistic models used to quantify creosotebush (Larrea tridentata) encroachment at the Sevilleta National Wildlife Refuge in central New Mexico.
+A combination of statistical and mechanistic models used to quantify creosotebush (*Larrea tridentata*) encroachment at the Sevilleta National Wildlife Refuge in central New Mexico.
 Here, we use dispersal kernels as well as size- and density-dependent demography to model encroachment as a moving wave pulled forward by individuals at the low-density vanguard.
-Data used here are collected annual demographic surveys over the course of several years, a transplant experiment to assess the survival rates of seedlings, and seed velocity data gathered from experiments in a laboratory setting.
+Data used here are collected via annual demographic surveys over the course of several years, a transplant experiment to assess the survival rates of seedlings, and seed laboratory experiments to determine dispersal-related traits of seeds.

 <br/>